Diamond Dealer — Mobridge, SD Since 1941

 • Support a stronger or faster offer on qualifying diamonds

-• Establish that the diamond is natural (not lab-grown or enhanced)
+• Establish whether the diamond is natural or lab-grown

 • Provide documentation a buyer can rely on for resale